japanjeff/MarkItDown/README.md

 MarkItDown uses [semantic versioning](http://semver.org/).

+- 1.2.0.0 - Added ability to glob files.
+More output for `--verbose` option.
 - 1.1.1.0 - Fixed a bug where putting `-t TEMPLATE` at the end caused unexpected behavior.
 Switched from MIT License to Unlicensed.
 - 1.1.0.0 - Added an option that lets you provide a template to insert the generated